logo

 Counseling Degrees and Programs in Iowa

-Iowa colleges and universities offer prospective counselors degree and certificate programs in the following five major categories: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+Iowa colleges and universities offers prospective counselors degree and certificate programs in the following five major categories: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 To begin a professional counseling career in Iowa, you will need to choose a school and a program that fits with your goals, and prospective counselors should keep in mind that most counseling careers in Iowa require a graduate degree.
 Therefore, it should be no surprise that nearly all counseling programs in Iowa are offered at the master’s level or above, although an undergraduate option does exist in the area of substance abuse counseling.
-Most Iowa counseling programs are offered on campus but there are online or hybrid programs that allow students to complete at least some of the degree requirements online for greater flexibility.
+Most Iowa counseling programs are offered on campus but there are a couple of online or hybrid programs that allow students to complete at least some of the degree requirements online for greater flexibility.

 Quick Facts

-• There are 7 not-for-profit four-year colleges and universities that offer a program in marriage and family therapy, mental health counseling, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Iowa.1,2
+• There are 9 not-for-profit colleges and universities that offer a program in mental health counseling, marriage and family therapy, school counseling, substance abuse counseling, and/or vocational rehabilitation counseling in Iowa.1,2

-• Of the counseling schools in Iowa, 0 offer an associate’s degree, 0 offer a bachelor’s degree, 0 offers a certificate, and 7 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Iowa, 1 offers an associate degree, 0 offer a bachelor’s degree, 0 offer a certificate, and 8 offer a master’s or advanced degree.1,2

 • 2 schools offer a degree in vocational rehabilitation counseling.1,2

-• 1 schools offer a degree in substance abuse counseling.1,2
+• 1 school offers a degree in substance abuse counseling.1,2

-• Across 3 schools, 8 counseling programs are accredited by CACREP.2
+• Across 2 schools, 2 counseling programs are accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).5

 Comparison of Iowa Counseling Schools and Programs

-We have provided the table below to help you compare the public and not-for-profit four-year colleges and universities in Iowa offering counseling programs in these five main areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-Use the table to compare schools by program type offered, graduation rate, and net price per year.
+We have provided the table below to help you compare the public and not-for-profit colleges and universities in Iowa offering counseling programs in these five main areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 If you want more information about the steps to counseling licensure in Iowa, have a look at our license requirements page.

 Top-Ranked Schools with Counseling Programs in Iowa